How Many Solar Panels Do I Need?

 FAQ

-Generating 500kWh can be done with a number of panel arrangements.
-With 100-watt panels, it takes 46, while a 300-watt requires 16 PV panels, and 400-watt systems need 12 PV panels.
+Generating 500kWh can be done with a 6kW system, which requires between 13 – 16 panels (350W or 450W each).
 This can, however, depend on various factors that increase or decrease panel efficiency.

 How many solar panels do I need for a 4-bedroom house?

-A 4-bedroom house ordinarily requires 4 to 5kW solar panel systems.
+A 4-bedroom house ordinarily requires 6kW solar panel systems.
 However, the precise type of system can vary based on several factors.

 How many solar panels do I need for 2,000kWh per month?